Anker Living Wage and Living Income Research Institute

-Engage in and publish action-oriented research to create knowledge with an international perspective on topics related to living wages and living incomes, as well as livelihoods, poverty, and wages.
+Engages in and publishes action-oriented research to create knowledge with an international perspective on topics related to living wages and living incomes, as well as livelihoods, poverty, and wages.

-Inform, influence and shape the public debate on wages, livelihoods, and poverty, with the ultimate goal to promote justice and sustainability in global trade.
+Informs, influences and shapes the public debate on wages, livelihoods, and poverty, with the ultimate goal to promote justice and sustainability in global trade.

 Anker Living Wage and Living Income Benchmark Methodology

 The Anker Research Institute is best known for its robust methodology for measuring living wages and living incomes.
 One aspect of its work is conducting studies to continuously expand the number of countries and locations for which a full Anker Benchmark study is available and to update all published benchmark estimates every year.
 The Anker Methodology is recognized as a “gold standard” by many organizations, including Fairtrade International, Rainforest Alliance, Social Accountability International (SAI), ISEAL, Aquaculture Stewardship Council, Bonsucro, Fair Trade USA, Union for Ethical BioTrade, IDH the Sustainable Trade Initiative, RSPO, Living Income Community of Practice, Tiffany and Co., Patagonia, and many others.
 Learn more.